Jbleezy/BO2-Reimagined/README.md

 ### Turret
 * No longer needs to be powered by a Turbine
-* Gets destroyed after being deployed for 30 seconds
+* Gets destroyed after firing for 30 seconds
 * Kills on any round in 1-4 shots (normally does 1200 damage max)
 * Improved targeting
 * No longer arcs downward